52tomcat/hexo-tag-cloudmusic/hexo-tag-cloudmusic/README.md

 ```
 # CloudMusic
 cloudmusic:
-  widgetType:  flash ## It can be embed or iframe
+  widgetType:  iframe ## It can be embed or iframe
-  widgetSize:  small ## It can be small or large
+  widgetSize:  large ## It can be small or large
   autoPlay:  0 ## It can be 0 to set autoPlay disable or 1 to set autoPlay enable
 ```